Houston Museum of Natural Science: History

 In March 2007, the museum opened the HMNS Woodlands X-ploration Station, located in the Woodlands Mall.
 The facility was home to an interactive Dig Pit, where children could excavate a mock Triceratops, a variety of living exhibits, fossils, and minerals.
 The Woodlands location closed on September 7, 2009, less than a month before HMNS opened a satellite museum in Sugar Land, Texas.

 HMNS celebrated its 100th year in 2009.
 During that year, the museum offered a multitude of family programs, lectures, free events, and kids' classes as part of the "Fun Hundred" celebration.

 On October 3, 2009, HMNS opened its satellite museum in Telfair, Sugar Land.
 The building and surrounding land that became HMNS at Sugar Land was once part of the Central Unit, a Texas Department of Criminal Justice prison that had been unoccupied for several decades.

 In March 2012, the Wortham IMAX Theatre was converted from 70 mm film to 3D digital and renamed the Wortham Giant Screen Theatre.

 In June 2012, HMNS opened a new 230,000 sqft wing to house its paleontology hall, more than doubling the size of the original museum.
 Paleoartist, Julius Csotonyi, created fourteen murals based closely on concept drawings by HMNS Curator of Paleontology, Robert Bakker, for the new paleontology hall.
-The Morian Hall of Paleontology contains more than 60 large skeleton mounts, including three Tyrannosaurus rex and three large Quetzalcoatlus.
+The Morian Hall of Paleontology contains more than 60 large skeleton mounts, including three Tyrannosaurus and three large Quetzalcoatlus.